-MATH 848 Mathematical Statistics I Sample spaces, events as subsets of a sample space, probability, axioms, combinatorics applied to probability problems, random variables and their distributions, special distributions, multivariate distributions, central limit theorem, and topics in statistical inference.
+MATH 848 Mathematical Statistics I A study of sample spaces, events as subsets of a sample space, probability, axioms, combinatorics applied to probability problems, random variables and their distributions, special distributions, multivariate distributions, central limit theorem, and topics in statistical inference.
 Prerequisites: Calculus III and either Finite Mathematics or Linear Algebra and Applications.
-MATH 849 Mathematical Statistics II Estimation, decision theory and hypothesis testing, linear models, regression, analysis of variance, analysis of categorical data, nonparametric inference.
-Prerequisite: MATH 848 Mathematical Statistics I.

-MATH 870 Seminar in Mathematics

-An exploration of an advanced topic in mathematics or computer science.
+MATH 849 Mathematical Statistics II A study of estimation, decision theory and hypothesis testing, linear models, regression, analysis of variance, analysis of categorical data, nonparametric inference.
+Prerequisite: MATH 848 Mathematical Statistics I. MATH 870 Seminar in Mathematics An exploration of an advanced topic in mathematics or computer science.
 The particular topic is announced at least one semester in advance.
 Prerequisite: Permission of instructor.